Dr Cockatiel is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no extra cost to you.

-A lot of people ask me if cockatiels can eat mango and I always admire when somebody does their research before feeding their bird something new.
+A lot of people ask me if can cockatiels eat mango and I always admire when somebody does their research before feeding their bird something new.
 Too many pet-owners assume that a food is okay for their animal to consume without investigating whether or not that’s true.

 In today’s article, I’ll go through everything you need to know about offering your cockatiel this delicious fruit.
 First, we’ll consider whether they can safely eat it.
 Then, we’ll talk about anything you should be aware of.
 We’ll also go over how to feed them this fruit and other related topics.